koryonik/redmine_post_action_hooks/README.md

 # Redmine Post-Action Hooks

-Sends a HTTP POST request with information about some action to a URL of your choise
+Sends a HTTP POST request with information about some action to a URL of your choice

 ## Installation